-In practice, given a channel noise variance $N_{0}$, we need to tune $\sigma$ so that the total noise variance $N_{0}+\sigma^{2}$ is sufficient to meet the $(\epsilon,\delta)$ values of the desired privacy level.
-However, if we consider the effect of channel noise and if our channel is better than we think, then the total noise variance may be less than it should be.
-Thus, the $\epsilon$ value we get becomes larger than what we expect.
-This may result in a privacy breach.
+In practice, given a channel noise variance $N_0$, we need to tune $\sigma$ so that the total noise variance $N_0+\sigma ^2$ is sufficient to meet the desired privacy level $(\epsilon,\delta)$.
+However, if we rely on the channel noise and our channel is better than we think, then the total noise variance may be less than it should be, resulting in larger $\epsilon$ and $\delta$ values than the desired privacy level.
+This may cause a privacy breach.
 To avoid this, in the privacy computations, we simply ignore the channel noise since CSI values are prone to attacks by the PS.
-Then, the $\epsilon$ value we get is the upper bound of the real $\epsilon$ value in the presence of the channel noise.
+Then, the $\epsilon$ value we get is the upper bound of the real $\epsilon$ value in the presence of channel noise.